andreas-wilm/vipr-tools/README.md

+# Tools for ViPR

-For use with ViPR only.
+- For use with ViPR only (currently https://github.com/gis-rpd/pipelines/tree/master/germs/vipr)
-Needs Python3 and matplotlib
+- Requires Python3 and matplotlib